ay0408/Randomized-Anonymization/README.md

 ## Important future directions

 ・Developing k-anonymization methods more suited for the integration with Randomized Response.
+In particular, the method for calculating representative values should be carefully considered.
+(In our experiments, we ignore events in which the representative values vary between neighboring datasets.)

 ・Utilizing Optiimized Local Hashing (OLH) [[Wang et al., 2017](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-wang-tianhao.pdf)] instead of Randomized Response.